serves older adults (60+) with serious

 1-(888) 923-3800, or drop in at 1965 live Oak Blvd, Yuba City, CA.

-The Sutter-Yuba Mental Health Advisory Board is an advisory board comprised of consumers of mental
+The Sutter-Yuba Behavioral Health Advisory Board is an advisory board comprised of mental

 The Open Door provides services for persons with severe psychiatric disabilities